TranchingProtocol/contracts/docs/Overview.md

 # Overview

-zkAmoeba is a permissionless general-purpose ZK rollup.
+Tranching is a permissionless general-purpose ZK rollup.
 Similar to many L1 blockchains and sidechains it enables deployment and interaction with Turing-complete smart contracts.

 - L2 smart contracts are executed on a zkEVM.